How to Visit Dyker Heights Christmas lights in NYC

 What is Dyker Heights like?

-Lighting up one of the houses in the area| ©Hellotickets
+Lighting of one of the houses in the area| ©Hellotickets

-Lighting up one of the houses in the area| ©Hellotickets
+Lighting of one of the houses in the area| ©Hellotickets

 Book a Christmas tour of Dyker Heights

-Why go to Dyker Heights for Christmas?
+Why visit Dyker Heights at Christmas?

 Typical Dyker Heights decorations| ©Hellotickets